g-matrix-tech/qr-code/README.md

 ## About

-This library helps you ro render Qr-code from image, pdf.
+This library helps you to scan Qr-code from image, pdf.

 Here we use scan system (written by python) from Dynamsoft (for more go through the link https://www.dynamsoft.com/)